vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > For there is *nothing covered, that shall not be revealed; neither hid, that shall not be known*.
 Therefore whatsoever ye have spoken in darkness shall be heard in the light; and that which ye have spoken in the ear in closets shall be proclaimed upon the housetops.
 {% ct 'Luke 12:2-3' %}

-Satan manages to deceive the wicked, who realize they are shut out of the New Jerusalem, and persuades them to surround the city and attempt to capture it.
-But God’s throne will suddenly appear, bringing the attack to a halt and beginning the final phase of the judgment.
-The wicked will see their life pass before them and realize that God did everything He could to save them from their life of sin, but they resisted Him, and without the sacrifice of Jesus covering their sins, they are left to pay for their own sins.
+As the lost behold the glories of the New Jerusalem and realize that they are shut out of it, Satan succeeds in deceiving them one final time, persuading them to surround the city in a desperate attempt to capture it.
+After all, among the lost are great military leaders from every age—commanders who have never known defeat.
+But suddenly God’s throne appears, halting their attack and inaugurating the final phase of the judgment.
+The wicked will then see the record of their lives unfold before them and recognize that God did everything possible to draw them to Himself—to save them from their sins and prepare them to dwell in His holy presence.
+Yet they resisted Him, and without the sacrifice of Jesus covering their sins, they are left to bear the penalty for their own sins.

 ## How will they respond?